joelpob/jbetfairng/README.md

 client.Login("client-2048.p12", "certpass", "username", "password");
 ```

-The "BetfairClient" class is where the magic happens:
+The "BetfairClient" class is where the magic happens.
+Be sure to import the Helpers class:

 ```java
 List<MarketCatalogue> marketCatalogue = client.listMarketCatalogue(